-The Royal Academy of Engineering’s Enterprise Hub announces applications are now open for the October intake of its SME Leaders Programme
+The Royal Academy of Engineering’s Enterprise Hub opens applications for the February 2019 intake of its SME Leaders Programme

 10 successful applicants will receive grant funding of up to £10,000 to support training needs

-The Royal Academy of Engineering has opened a new round of applications for its 2018/19 SME Leaders programme.
-Delivered by the Academy’s Enterprise Hub, the programme aims to develop the leadership and business skills of the UK’s most promising high-growth SME engineering leaders.
+The Royal Academy of Engineering has opened a new round of applications for its 2019 SME Leaders programme.
+Delivered by the Academy’s Enterprise Hub, the programme aims to develop the leadership and business skills of the leaders of the UK’s most promising high-growth engineering SMEs.

-The SME Leaders programme will grant 10 successful applicants funding of up to £10,000 towards the cost of their training course.
-They will also gain membership of the Academy’s Enterprise Hub where they can benefit from personal mentoring, one to one coaching and monthly masterclasses.
+The SME Leaders programme will grant successful applicants funding of up to £10,000 towards the cost of their training course.
+They will also become members of the Academy’s Enterprise Hub where they can benefit from personal mentoring, one to one coaching and monthly masterclasses.

-Leadership skills are a crucial component in helping to drive SME growth, and particularly important in the engineering profession as 27% of enterprises in the UK are engineering-related.
+Leadership skills are a crucial component in helping to drive SME growth, and particularly important in the engineering profession as 27% of enterprises in the UK are engineering-led.
 Recent research from the Scale Up Institute found that a major skills gap in leadership capacity is holding back UK startup companies.
-Leaders equipped with essential business skills are better at navigating new markets and more likely to capitalise on growth opportunities.

 Snap Tech is a visual search platform that matches editorial imagery and user-generated content to a retail product recommendation.
 Since its first round of capital investment in 2012, the company has raised a further £2.3 million.